1. Overview

 • It’s a non-standard Java API

-In summary, accessing a foreign memory poses a dilemma for us.
-Should we use a safe but limited path (ByteBuffer)?
-Or should we risk using the unsupported and dangerous Unsafe API?
+In summary, accessing a foreign memory poses a dilemma.
+Should we use a safe but limited path (ByteBuffer), or should we risk using the unsupported and dangerous Unsafe API?

-The new foreign memory access API aims to resolve these issues.
+The new foreign function and memory access API aims to resolve these issues.

-The foreign memory access API provides a supported, safe, and efficient API to access both heap and native memory.
-It's built upon three main abstractions:
+The foreign function and memory access API provides a supported, safe, and efficient API to access both heap and native memory and invoke native code.
+It provides several key components:

 Let’s discuss these in detail.